Codecademy/docs/content/rust/concepts/operators/operators.md

 ## Rust Operators

-In the world of programming and computing, **operators** play a crucial role in instructing compilers and interpreters how to compute specific mathematical or logical operations.
-Rust categorizes operators by their precedence and associativity, operators are standard symbols used for the purpose of logical and arithmetic operations performed on values and variables.
-Understanding Rust's operator precedence and associativity helps you write clear and predictable code by ensuring operations are performed in the intended order.
+In programming and computing, **operators** are crucial for instructing compilers and interpreters on specific mathematical or logical operations.
+Rust categorizes operators by their precedence and associativity, using standard symbols for logical and arithmetic operations on values and variables.
+Understanding Rust's operator precedence and associativity ensures clear and predictable code, as operations are performed in the intended order.

-In this article, we will look into the precedence of operators and the different types of Rust operators and how they are used in code blocks.
+In this article, we will explore operator precedence and the various types of Rust operators, examining their use in code blocks.

-Operator precedence determines the order in which a program evaluates different operations in an expression, as operators with higher precedence get evaluated before those with lower precedence.
+Operator precedence dictates the order in which operations in an expression are evaluated.
+Operators with higher precedence are evaluated before those with lower precedence.

-For example, multiplication has higher precedence than addition.
-Thus, the expression 3 + 2 × 3 is interpreted to have the value 3 + (2 × 3) = 9, and not (3 + 2) × 3 = 15.
-When exponent is used in the expression, it has precedence over both addition and multiplication.
+For example, multiplication takes precedence over addition.
+Therefore, the expression 3 + 2 × 3 is calculated as 3 + (2 × 3) = 9, not (3 + 2) × 3 = 15.
+The exponent operator takes precedence over both addition and multiplication.

 The following table lists the precedence of Rust operators.
 Operators are listed top to bottom, in descending order: